 The coffee shop can be a bit stuffy in the afternoons (I.e., no air conditioning and limited seating) but a cold dessert will soon fix that!

 There are not too many seats here so try to avoid the peak hours (1 to 2pm).
 Another reason to come earlier is that the tau foo fah can sell out by 3pm.

 Note: Like many other places in Ipoh Old Town, parking is limited

 - Opening Hours: 10:30am to 6pm (Closed on Wednesday)

 - Location: 24, Jalan Mustapha Al-Bakri, Ipoh Town, 30300 Ipoh, Negeri Perak

 - Price Range: RM1.30 to RM4

-There are hardly any places that offer freshly made smooth tau fu fa at night.
+There are hardly any places that serve freshly made smooth tau foo fah at night.
 For that reason, you can try Fujiwara Tofa Shop!
-This eatery at Palo 101 is air conditioned too.
+This branch at Palo 101 is air-conditioned too.

 They have 2 flavors available for their tofu pudding.
 These are ginger or pandan syrup.
 Both are pleasant and in line with Ipoh standards.
 A bowl of either flavor costs RM4.90.